 Bonus Tip: Once you get a wholesale account, try to ask for an inventory spreadsheet from the company that includes the UPC and price.
 With this spreadsheet, I save it as a CSV file and upload it to OAXray.
 Then OAXray crunches all the numbers and finds out which items on the spreadsheet have the best rank and highest ROI.
 OAXray literally saves hours of time going through a wholesale company’s inventory list.
 If you want an extended 10-day free trial, then click here and sign up for OAXray today.

-Last week, I shared with you a free video that showed you how to find amazing wholesale opportunities with a strategy unlike what anyone else is teaching.
-Well, today I have another free video about wholesale.
+Sign up now for a free wholesale video workshop that will show you exactly how to find amazing wholesale opportunities with a strategy unlike anything anyone else is teaching.

-In today’s free wholesale training video, my buddies Dan and Eric will show you:
+In this free online wholesale workshop, my buddies Dan and Eric will show you:

 – How to recognize awesome potential wholesale products